geshan/geshan.github.com/posts/2021-10-08-nodejs-read-file-line-by-line.md

 > The downloads for both file readline and readlines ng are around 3 per week compared to 46K and 56K for line reader and n-readlines respectively.

 Make an informed choice for better support if you need it.
+In case you want to read multiple files at once you can use [JavaScript Promise.all](/blog/2022/07/javascript-promise-all/) to get the job done.

 In terms of memory and CPU usage all methods except of the first `fs.readfilesync`, all other stream or callback based options consumed under 10 MB or memoery and finished before 10 seconds with 70-94% CPU usage.
 Read file sync consumed 225 MB of memory for a 90 MB file.